The final season of Dexter

 Best four episodes.

 #2.
-Season Seven: The Bay Harbor Butcher, Take 2 (& The Koshka Brotherhood).
+Season Seven: The Bay Harbor Butcher, Take 2.
+The intimate season.
+Surreal, inquisitive, devastating.

 5 stars.
-Jennifer Carpenter carries the drama almost entirely, and runs a gamut of emotions that frankly most actors wouldn't be able to pull off.
-I've re-watched her intimate scenes with Dexter so many times, they're that powerful: from learning Dexter's secret, to tortured attempts at understanding and reforming him, to near acceptance alongside guilt-ridden lust, to finally, committing cold-blooded murder in order to protect him.
-It's refreshing to see Laguerta finally pulling her head out of her ass, as I always found it incredible that she wouldn't have been suspicious of Dexter once Rita was killed by Trinity (out of pattern) and Quinn started hounding her about the sketch of Kyle Butler.
-The mafia boss Isaac Sirko is the best guest star since Trinity, hell-bent on vengeance only to bond strangely with Dexter in the end.
-And Hannah is the best woman to happen to Dexter since Lila, a killer who sedately accepts her own nature as much as his.
-This season marks an incredible comeback after the low-point of season 6, and I'm optimistic that season 8 will go out with the pulverizing tragedy that Dexter
+Jennifer Carpenter carries the drama almost entirely, and runs a gamut of emotions that frankly most actors wouldn’t be able to pull off.
+I’ve re-watched her intimate scenes with Dexter so many times, they’re that powerful: from learning Dexter’s secret, to tortured attempts at understanding and reforming him, to near acceptance alongside guilt-ridden lust, to finally, committing cold-blooded murder in order to protect him.
+It’s refreshing to see Laguerta finally pulling her head out of her ass, as I always found it incredible that she wouldn’t have been suspicious of Dexter once Rita was killed by Trinity (out of pattern) and Quinn started hounding her about the sketch of Kyle Butler.
+The mafia boss Isaak Sirko is the best guest star of the show’s run, hell-bent on vengeance only to bond strangely with Dexter in the end.
+And Hannah is the best woman to happen to Dexter (even better than Lila), a killer who sedately accepts her own nature as much as his.
+It’s a captivating season in all its moments, and marks an incredible comeback after the low-point of season 6; it’s too bad season 8 couldn’t keep it up and let Dexter

 Best four episodes.